Tennessee Colony, Texas: History

 Tennessee Colony was established in 1847 by settlers from Tennessee and Alabama, who named their settlement for one of their home states.
 The first settlers who settled in the community had the last names Shelton, Avant, Hank, and Seagler.
 The community's fertile soil and moist climate made it feasible to grow cotton, and several plantations were established, including the Jackson Plantation, which, at one time, was one of the largest plantations in East Texas.
 They were extremely successful.
 A post office was established at Tennessee Colony in 1852.
 Before the Civil War, as well as after, the community fell victim to racial tensions.
-Two white men from Mississippi named Cable and Wyrick were accused of plotting a slave uprising in 1860, in which they encouraged slaves to kill most of the community's white residents by poisoning the water supply in the settlement.
+Two white men from Mississippi named Cable and Wyrick were accused of plotting a slave uprising in 1860, suspected of encouraging slaves to kill most of the community's white residents by poisoning the water supply in the settlement.
 They were tried and hanged soon after.
 The nearby city of Palestine had the community's first railroad built there.
 As of 1884, Tennessee Colony boasted a population of 200 and three churches, a steam-powered gristmill, and a cotton gin.
 As the community's businesses moved to the nearby city of Palestine, the community's population plummeted over the next few decades.
 There were a few grocers and cotton gins in the area, and it eventually received a telephone connection.
 It functioned as a small cultural port in the 20th century.
 The population declined to just 100 people by 1914, rose again to 300 in 1927, but again declined during the 1930s.
 In 1941 there were 150 people in Tennessee Colony.
 A total of 21,000 acres of land was purchased just southwest of the settlement by the Texas Department of Corrections in 1965, and the first medium-security prison facility named the Coffield Unit was built in the community and held approximately 2,000 prisoners.
 It reached its population zenith of 400 by that year.
 Then the Beto Unit, the community's second prison, was finished in 1984.
 There were factories built for fabricating metal, as well as building concrete blocks and highway signs, in these prison facilities.
 It also had thriving agricultural and livestock operations.
 It had a steady population of 120 from the 1970s to 1990.
 It had a population of 300 in 2000.
 It currently has two historical markers, with one honoring the community, and the other commemorating the community's cemetery.